 The heart and soul of the program is impossible to summarize in this Web-based Handbook.
 Nor is it adequately captured in the reports and newsletter articles we send home.
 The heart and soul of our program appears as the brightness in your child's eyes, the melody of shared laughter, the exuberance of movement, the pride of mastery, the burst of aha, the intimate, intricate details of everyday life at BCDC.
 Our high quality program is driven by teachers touching children's lives with skill and compassion.
 Visit us.
 Spend some time.
 Linger.

-Currently there are nine classrooms.
+Currently there are ten classrooms.
 The age groupings are as follows:

 2 Infant Rooms - Age eight weeks to